wilhelm-lab/koina/docs/server/deployment/ansible/README.md

 - Ensure to review and modify accordingly:
     - `koina_server.yml` for the overall orchestration and variable flow.
     - `roles/*/defaults/main.yml` to find complete variable names and defaults.
+- Ensure that the `docker_user` variable in `koina_server.yml` is set to the user that should have permissions to run Docker commands (usually the default user on the server, e.g., `ubuntu`).

 ## Nginx templates